tomas-ravalli/dynamic-pricing-engine/README.md

 Before a full rollout, the system was rigorously validated through a series of controlled **A/B tests** to scientifically measure its impact and mitigate risk.
 The core principle was to isolate the effect of the dynamic pricing engine from all other market variables.

 The results from the A/B tests confirmed our hypothesis, showing a consistent **+6% lift in average revenue** for the treatment group.
-Crucially, this was achieved while also increasing the sell-through rate, demonstrating that the model was effective at finding the true market equilibrium.
+Additionaly, this was achieved while also increasing the sell-through rate, demonstrating that the model was effective at finding the true market equilibrium.
 These conclusive, data-backed results gave the business full confidence to proceed with a full-scale rollout of the dynamic pricing system across all stadium zones.

 <details>
-<summary><b>Click to see the detailed experimental design</b></summary>
+<summary><b>Click to see the full experimental design</b></summary>

-### Experimental Design
+### Experimental design

 1.  **Treatment vs. Control Groups**: The stadium was segmented into statistically similar groups of seating zones.
     * **Treatment Group (Dynamic Pricing)**: A select number of zones had their prices set by the new automated engine.
 These prices could change daily based on the model's recommendations.